syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 table(1, 0).AddParagraph().AppendText("Items with same price")

-'Add a nested table into the cell (second row, first cell).
+'Adds a nested table into the cell (second row, first cell).

 Dim nestTable As IWTable = table(1, 0).AddTable()

-'Create the specified number of rows & columns to nested table
+'Creates the specified number of rows and columns to nested table

 nestTable.ResetCells(3, 1)

-'Access the instance of the nested table cell (first row, first cell)
+'Accessess the instance of the nested table cell (first row, first cell)

 Dim nestedCell As WTableCell = nestTable.Rows(0).Cells(0)

-'Specify the width of the nested cell
+'Specifies the width of the nested cell

 nestedCell.Width = 200

-'Add the content into nested cell
+'Adds the content into nested cell

 nestedCell.AddParagraph().AppendText("Apple")

-'Access the instance of the nested table cell (second row, first cell)
+'Accessess the instance of the nested table cell (second row, first cell)

 nestedCell = nestTable.Rows(1).Cells(0)

-'Specify the width of the nested cell
+'Specifies the width of the nested cell

 nestedCell.Width = 200

-'Add the content into nested cell
+'Adds the content into nested cell

 nestedCell.AddParagraph().AppendText("Orange")

-'Access the instance of the nested table cell (third row, first cell)
+'Accessess the instance of the nested table cell (third row, first cell)

 nestedCell = nestTable.Rows(2).Cells(0)

-'Specify the width of the nested cell
+'Specifies the width of the nested cell

 nestedCell.Width = 200

-'Add the content into nested cell
+'Adds the content into nested cell

 nestedCell.AddParagraph().AppendText("Mango")

-'Access the instance of the cell (second row, second cell)
+'Accessess the instance of the cell (second row, second cell)

 nestedCell = table.Rows(1).Cells(1)